 The pale-golden liqueur has a nose of soft cinnamon and red apples, accented by sweetened notes of honey.
 The palate itself is an experience because it begins very soft and apple juice-like, eventually growing into a tart apple with the spices making their appearance very near the end.
 The finish is sweet, but not that sweet that coats your mouth and leaves you in need of a water back.

-I really do agree that Winter Jack is best when warmed because it livens up considerably.
+This tasting was done at room temperature, but Winter Jack is best when warmed, because it livens up considerably.

 If you are expecting the full force that is Jack Daniel's Whiskey in Winter Jack, you will be disappointed.
-The whiskey is not the focus and I suppose you could always add a little JD to it and be perfectly happy.
+The whiskey is not the focus, though you could always add a little JD to it and be perfectly happy.